-We are a volunteer organisation serving the dog training as well as conformation needs of the local community.
+We are a volunteer organisation providing dog training and education to the local community.

-We hold weekly Obedience training on Sunday mornings at the Darnum Recreation Reserve.
+We hold weekly group classes on Sunday mornings at the Darnum Recreation Reserve.

 Warragul Dog Club classes provide reward-based training.
-They are a great way to learn about dog behaviour and to socialise dogs in a safe, structured environment.
+Classes are a great way to learn about dog behaviour and to socialise dogs in a safe, structured environment.

-In Beginners Class, your dog will learn to follow basic commands and you will learn more effective communication with your dog, building on trust and relationship.
+In Beginners Class (Level 1), your dog will learn basic life skills.
+You will learn more effective communication with your dog, building on trust and your relationship.

-Our 6-Week Beginners Program is for members with puppies or dogs requiring training experience.
+Our 8-Week Beginners Program is for members with puppies (over 16 weeks) or older dogs requiring beginners training.

 Club membership and bookings for this program are essential.

-The 6-Week Beginners Program is foundational for all other classes.
+The 8 Week Beginners Program is foundational for all other classes.

-However, if new members and their dogs are very experienced, please request an instructor assessment to join more advanced or specialised classes.
+However, if new members and their dogs have some experience and feel they are beyond a beginners class, please request an instructor assessment to join more advanced or specialised classes.

-If unable to at the time a place is offered, please let us know immediately so the place can be filled by someone else on the waiting list.
+If a place is offered but you are unable to attend please let us know immediately so the place can be filled by someone else.

 IMPORTANT NOTE

-A small number of dogs may require a repeat of the Beginners Program, even though handlers have worked hard with them to consolidate the skills covered.
+A small number of dogs may require a repeat of the Beginners Program, even though handlers have worked hard to consolidate the skills covered.

-Please understand that learning new skills is rarely easy, and dogs are also individuals with differing learning styles.
+Learning new skills takes commitment, and all dogs are individuals with differing learning styles.
 Remain positive and patient.

-Very occasionally, an instructor suggests a veterinary assessment to ensure there are no underlying pain or behavioural concerns holding a dog back from learning new skills.
+Very occasionally, an instructor may suggest a veterinary assessment to ensure there are no underlying pain or behavioural concerns holding a dog back from learning.

-Obedience Class 2 is for handlers and dogs who have completed the Beginners Course.
+Level 2 class is for handlers and dogs who have completed the Beginners Course.

 Focus